-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?2
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

 Not applicable the portfolio having no minimum commitment in line with EU taxinomy.

-Yes: In Gas In Nuclear Power Х No The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-1. Taxonomy-alignment of investments including 2.
-Taxonomy-alignment of investments excluding sovereign bonds sovereign bonds 100% Taxonomy-aligned: Fossil gas Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear Taxonomy-aligned: Nuclear Taxonomy-aligned: (no gas and nuclear) Taxonomy-aligned: (no gas and nuclear) Non Taxonomy-aligned Non Taxonomy-aligned This graph represents % of the total investments.
+Yes: In Nuclear Power No The two graphs below show in green the minimum pero Taxonomy.
+As there is no appropriate methodology to a the first graph shows the Taxonomy alignment in relati sovereign bonds, while the second graph shows the Tax the financial product other than sovereign bonds. letermine the Taxonomy-alignment of sovereign bo on to all the investments of the financial product inc 1.
+Taxonomy-alignment of investments including sovereign bonds 2.
+Taxonomy-alignment of investments excludin sovereign bonds 100% 100% Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear Taxonomy-aligned: (no gas and nuclear) Non Taxonomy-aligned Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear Taxonomy-aligned: (no gas and nuclear) Non Taxonomy-aligned This graph represents % of the total investments.